Moduli spaces on the Kuznetsov component of Fano threefolds of index 2: Preliminaries

-We recall some aspects of \cite{Kuz11_base_change}, which represents the main technical tool of some parts of this paper.
-For any quasi-projective variety $V$, we will use $D(V)$ to denote the category of perfect complexes on $V$.
-In particular, for a smooth $V$, we will have $D(V)\simeq D^b(V)$ the derived category of bounded coherent sheaves.
+The following construction of \cite{Kuz11_base_change} is crucial to some parts of this paper.
+For any quasi-projective variety $T$, we will use $D(T)$ to denote the category of perfect complexes on $T$.
+Let $Y$ be a smooth projective variety.